First-Peoples-Cultural-Council/maps/README.md

 If you want this field to be editable in the admin, this will happen by default.
 Depending on the previous rules, you may need to edit (admin.py)[https://docs.djangoproject.com/en/2.2/ref/contrib/admin/]

+## Deployment

+The `master` branch is deployed by Jenkins to production, `maps.fpcc.ca` by default.
+The `develop` branch id deployed by Jenkins to staging, `maps-dev.fpcc.ca` by default.

 ## Restoring data